ti-community-infra/tichi/docs/en/plugins/issue-triage.md

 For pull requests that fix related bug issues and linked with them, we add a check named `check-issue-triage-complete` that will ensure that the bug issues are triaged before the pull request is merged.

-By default, the plugin will trigger the check at the right time, and if it doesn't, contributors can trigger it manually with the `/run-check-issue-triage-complete` or `/check-issue-triage-complete` command.
+By default, the plugin will trigger the check at the right time, and if it doesn't, contributors can trigger it manually with the `/retest` or `/run-check-issue-triage-complete` or `/check-issue-triage-complete` command.

 The plugin determines whether a pull request is triaged according to the following rules.